chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

 The following terms are used throughout this document to describe the protocol operations in this document:

+- "string" can be interpreted as a byte string with ASCII encoding of its individual character. "hello" is [ '0x68', '0x65', '0x6C', '0x6C', '0x6F' ].
 - bytes_to_int and int_to_bytes: Convert a byte string to and from a non-negative integer. bytes_to_int and int_to_bytes are implemented as OS2IP and I2OSP as described in
   {{!RFC8017}}, respectively.
 Note that these functions operate on byte strings